Hardwood – Before You Buy

 Each species of wood has its own unique characteristics.
 Color is determined by what part of the tree the wood originally comes from.
 The grain pattern is determined by the species and how the wood is cut.
 Natural variations in the color and grain are normal and to be expected.
 Similar to natural stone, these variations create the beautiful and unique look of a wood floor.
 They make your floor close to one of a kind.

 Hardwood flooring characteristics.

-Hardwood floors are hydroscopic.
+Hardwood floors are hygroscopic.
 Wood floors will expand and contract due to moisture and temperature changes, causing hairline cracks, slight height variations or both.
 Hardwood does not expand or contract equally in all directions.
-This is not considered a defect but a natural result of nature.
+This is not considered a defect, but a natural result of nature.
 It should also be noted that the wider the flooring, the larger the expected gaps will be.
 So, in dry climates, you may want to consider the use of a whole house humidifier to help minimize shrinkage and hairline cracking.
-They key is to keep the humidity in the home between 35% and 65% year round.
+The key is to keep the humidity in the home between 35% and 65% year round.
 Hardwood flooring is photosensitive.
 All hardwood floors will fade, darken or change shades over time.
 Exposure to sunlight will greatly increase this process.
 Window treatments are recommended as well as rotating area rugs and furniture regularly to allow floors to age evenly from UV exposure.
 Hardwood floors will dent and scratch.
 It is important to choose the correct wood for your application in order to minimize denting and scratching issues, keeping in mind that ALL wood floors will dent and scratch.

 Here are the facts about subfloors.